Call Fort Pitt Classic Cars 412-781-2277 to make an offer!

 The custom interior of this Dodge was done by Sabatini Coachwork.
 The front and rear bench seats are wrapped in Ultraleather with a suede headliner.
 The dashboard features custom pinstriping.
 The gauges are all Auto Meter with exception of the original speedometer.
 The stereo and air compressor controls are hidden in the glove box.
 Overall, the interior fit and finish is show quality.

 Mechanically, this Dodge has an old school 50’s style 331 HEMI bored .30 over.
 It features a Hot Heads aluminum intake, MSD ignition, MSD distributor, aluminum radiator with a SPAL electric fan and a turbo 350 transmission.
 It rides on a Fat Man subframe with power rack & pinion steering, stainless-steel upper and lower control arms, power disc brakes with chrome booster and master cylinder.
-The rear end is a Ford 9″ with posi-traction and 3:23 gearing.
+The rear end is a Ford 9″ with limited slip and 3:23 gearing.
 The engine bay is detailed and presented well especially with the custom air cleaner.